learn-academy-2021-echo/week-1-assessment-SpiralCode28/interview-questions.md

   Researched answer:

   - Proper pair programming techniques are as followed:
-    -

   - Pair programming has two roles.
 They are the "driver" and the "navigator."
-The navigator will
+The navigator will be going over the task and steps for that text, but not necessarily being specific on what keys to enter.

   - Proper pair programming techniques are as followed:
     - Constant communication with the partner
-    - Switching roles every 10 - 20 minutes
+    - Switching roles often every 10 - 20 minutes
-    -
+    - keep distractions at a minimum
+    - both have eyes on the code

 6. What is something we did in class this week you found helpful?